Arizona Diamondbacks at Cincinnati Reds odds, picks and predictions - NewsBreak

 Arizona Diamondbacks at Cincinnati Reds odds, picks and predictions

-The Arizona Diamondbacks (26-29) and Cincinnati Reds (18-35) swing into a 4-game set Monday.
-The contest at Great American Ball Park is slated for a 6:40 p.m.
-ET first pitch.
+The Arizona Diamondbacks (26-30) and Cincinnati Reds (19-35) continue a 4-game set Tuesday with a 6:40 p.m.
+ET game at Great American Ball Park.
 Let’s analyze Tipico Sportsbook‘s lines around the Diamondbacks vs. Reds odds with MLB picks and predictions.

-Season series: First meeting – Arizona won last year’s season series 5-1 after Cincinnati took the 1st game in extra innings.
+Season series: Cincinnati leads 1-0 after taking Monday’s series opener 7-0 in a rain-shortened 7-inning game.

-The Diamondbacks continue a trip that opened at the Pittsburgh Pirates with a win followed by back-to-back losses.
-They have scuffled on offense all season.
-Their .677 OPS ranks 20th in the league; they own a mere .659 mark over their last 10 games.
+The Diamondbacks have scuffled on offense all season.
+They own a mere .613 mark over their last 9 games.

-Cincinnati is coming off a shaky 4-game home series against the Washington Nationals.
-The Reds lost 3 of 4 as their pitchers struggled with a 5.25 ERA.
+Cincinnati logged a 5.25 ERA in going 1-3 versus Washington over the weekend, but RHP Hunter Greene allowed just 1 base runner in Monday’s contest.

 Diamondbacks at Reds projected starters